smart-edge-open/specs/doc/core-network/openness_ngc.md

 * Trivial, but still may be helpful for 5G Core partners who are looking for NEF service to add to their solution for OpenNESS integration.

 In the OpenNESS provided NEF reference implementation for Traffic influence is as per 3GPP TS 23.502 Section 5.2.6.
-Supported API endpoints, Nnef_TrafficInfluence {CREATE,UPDATE,DELETE}, are terminated and loop-backed at NEF itself, which allows partner the flexibility to integrate and validate without a Core solution.
+Supported API endpoints, Nnef_TrafficInfluence {CREATE,UPDATE,DELETE}, are terminated and looped back at NEF itself, which allows partner the flexibility to integrate and validate without a Core solution.

 ### OAM Interface

 OAM agent functionality is another component which should be part of 5G Core solution to add/update certain configuration information which is outside the scope of standards.
 For example, Configuration of UPF parameters like, UPF IP address, DNS configuration, DNNs supported.
-In the case of edge deployments, when the UPF is deployed as an NFV service on the edge-node platform, MEC controllers may need to update the 5G Core control-plane components about the edge associated user-planes.
+In the case of edge deployments, when the UPF is deployed as an NFV service on the edge node platform, MEC controllers may need to update the 5G Core control-plane components about the edge associated user-planes.
 5G solutions may have some sort of interface to address this requirement, however, to provide an unified interface for integrated solutions, OpenNESS suggests a REST based OAM interface APIs to configure certain UPF related parameters.
 Use of the OAM agent is optional and can be replaced with an OAM interface of the 5G Core solution if any exists.

 #### Edge service registration

 * OpenNESS suggested OAM API endpoint: _/ngcoam/v1/af/services_
 * Supported methods: POST, GET, PUT, DELETE

-**NOTE1:**  As the OAM agent is a component in 5G Core, and may need to interact with multiple AF instances (i.e. the OpenNESS edge-controllers), in that case the above API endpoint may need enhancements to incorporate afId to distinguish between AFs.
+**NOTE1:**  As the OAM agent is a component in 5G Core, and may need to interact with multiple AF instances (i.e. the OpenNESS edge controllers), in that case the above API endpoint may need enhancements to incorporate afId to distinguish between AFs.
 Updated API endpoint could be _/ngcoam/v2/af/{afId}/services_, which is an interest for OpenNESS in future enhancements as need basis.

 **NOTE2:** Registration of AF instance (OpenNESS controller) with 5G Core network could also be a topic for discussion during implementation.
 One could choose the 3GPP suggested method using NRF functionality, or the existing OAM functionality can be extended with an additional API (for example _/ngcoam/v2/af/register_)  to register and obtain afId from 5G Core.